A Utility Theory Based Interactive Approach to Robustness in Linear Optimization: A utility theory based interactive approach and weighted analytic centers

-where $A\in\mathbb R^{m\times n}$, $b\in\mathbb R^{m}$, and $c \in \mathbb R^{n}$.
 For every weight vector $w>0$, the objective functions of the above problems are strictly convex on their domains.
 Moreover, the objective function values tend to $+\infty$ along any sequence of their interior points (strictly feasible points), converging to a point on their respective boundary.
 So, the above problems have minimizers in the interior of their respective feasible regions.
 Since the objective functions are strictly convex, the minimizers are unique.
 Therefore, for every given $w>0$, the above problems have unique solutions $(x(w),s(w))$ and $y(w)$.
+If we write the optimality conditions for both problems, there exist $\bar y \in \mathbb R^m$ for the first problem and $\bar s \in \mathbb R^m, \bar x \in \mathbb R^n$ for the second problem such that

+By the above uniqueness discussion, we must have $\bar y =y(w)$, $\bar s=s(w)$, and $\bar x=x(w)$, and these two systems are actually the same.
 These solutions can be used to define many \emph{primal-dual weighted-central-paths} as the solution set $\{(x(w),y(w),s(w)):w > 0\}$ of the following system of equations and strict inequalities:

-where $S:=\Diag(s)$.
-When we set $w:= te$, $t > 0$, we obtain the usual primal-dual weighted-central-path.
+When we set $w:= te$, $t > 0$, we obtain the usual primal-dual central-path.
 Figure \ref{Fig-PD} illustrates some weighted central paths.

-As we mentioned above, we embed the objective function into matrix $A$ to work only with the slack variables.
-In view of \eqref{mainp-n-2}, let us define

-From now on, we may assume that $A\in\mathbb R^{m\times n}$ also contains the last added constraint.
-As we embedded the objective function in $A$, we can put $c:=0$ in \eqref{analytic center-0}, and the solutions of the following system form our desired weighted-analytic-center.

-For every given weight vector $w$, $(x(w),y(w),s(w))$ is obtained uniquely and $x(w)$ is called the \emph{weighted center} of $w$.
+For every given weight vector $w$, $(x(w),y(w),s(w))$ is obtained uniquely from \eqref{analytic center} and $x(w)$ is called the \emph{weighted center} of $w$.
 We may also refer to $(x(w),y(w),s(w))$ as the weighted center of $w$.
 For every given $x \in \mathbb R^n$ and $y \in \mathbb R^m$, $y>0$, that satisfy the above system, $w$ and $s(w)$ are obtained uniquely.
-However, for a given $x \in \mathbb R^n$, there are many weight vectors $w$ that give $x$ as the $w$-center of the corresponding polytope.
+However, for a given $x \in \mathbb R^n$, there are many weight vectors $w$ that may give $x$ as the $w$-center of the corresponding polytope.
 Without loss of generality, we restrict ourselves to the weights on the unit simplex, i.e., we consider weighted center $({x},{y},{s})$ corresponding to weight vectors ${w}$ such that $\sum_{i=1}^m {w}_i =1$.
-A special case can be ${w}=\frac{1}{m}e$, where $e$ is the vector of all ones.
-We will show that this subset of weight vectors is enough to represent the feasible region.
 We call this simplex of weight vectors $W$: